 What is a circle?
 In geometry, a circle is the locus of points located at the same distance from a given fixed point.
-The word locus sounds complicated, but it means set of all points on a plane.
-The fixed point is called center of the circle.

 Another way then to define a circle is to say that it is the set of all points that are located at the same distance from a fixed point.

-Looking at the figure above, all the blue dots are located at the distance from the red dot (fixed point or center of the circle) and they form the locus of points mentioned above.
+Looking at the figure above, all the blue dots are located at the same distance from the red dot (fixed point or center of the circle) and they form the locus of points mentioned above.

 You can put a great number of blue dots until you get a closed curved line figure.The figure above shows a circle resulting from connecting the locus of all the points equidistant from the center.

 Below, we show a pizza and a dart as real-life examples of circles.